Daleep Singh

-Daleep Singh (born March 12, 1976) is an American economic advisor who was a Deputy National Security Advisor for International Economics in the Biden administration and later joined PGIM Fixed Income in June 2022 as chief global economist.
+Daleep Singh (born March 12, 1976) is an American economist who served as Deputy National Security Advisor for International Economics in the Biden administration.
+Having previously served in the same role in the Biden administration, he joined PGIM in June 2022 as chief global economist before returning to the administration in February 2024.
+After the Biden Administration, Singh returned to PGIM as its Vice Chairman.

-He is one of the primary architects of the sanctions package that the US implemented on Russia after Russia invaded Ukraine in 2022 and has been at the forefront of designing and teaching "economic statecraft" at the intersection of economic policy and national security, including as a graduate school lecturer at the Johns Hopkins School of Advanced International Studies.
+He is one of the primary architects of the sanctions package that the US implemented on Russia after Russia invaded Ukraine in 2022 and has been at the forefront of designing and teaching "economic statecraft" at the intersection of economic policy and national security, including as a lecturer at the Johns Hopkins School of Advanced International Studies.

 Early life and education

-Singh was born to a Sikh family in Olney, Maryland and raised in Raleigh, North Carolina.
+Singh was born into a Punjabi Indian Ramgharia Sikh family in Olney, Maryland and raised in Raleigh, North Carolina.
 He attended Enloe High School and was selected in 1992 to represent North Carolina at Boys' Nation, meeting President George H.W.
 Bush in the Rose Garden.
 His great-granduncle was the first Asian American elected to Congress, Dalip Singh Saund.

 Singh earned a Bachelor of Arts degree in economics and public policy from Duke University, followed by a dual Master of Business Administration and Master of Public Administration in international economics from the Massachusetts Institute of Technology and the Harvard Kennedy School.